markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 </div>
 ```

 We're using `<div>` tags here, which are like containers to hold relevant information together.
 Note that Box 1 and 2 don't overlap; they're two separate areas of content.
 Maybe Box 1 is an annoying ad and Box 2 is a navigation bar.
-Inside of these boxes, we could have additional boxes, like an overall list (Box 3) that contains the individual links (Boxes 4 and 5).
+Inside of these boxes, we could have additional boxes, like an overall list (Box 3) that contains individual links (Boxes 4 and 5).
 Could we have omitted Box 3 in this example?
 Probably... but it helps to keep like content grouped together.
 Thus, Box 3's sole purpose is to better organize smaller information (the links).

 > **Pause:** Why was it helpful to indent each nested `<div>`?